SpeedCodeNpo/ng-exercises/README.md

 ## Ng Exercises

-Welcome to Speed Code Exercises.
+Welcome to Speed Code Exercises

 ## This branch is the assignment : card-20230516-1220